 ActiveHistory.
 Oxford Assess.
 The Industrial Revolution Explained (World History Review) BBC Two - I Was There: The Great War Interviews.
 Social Classes and Industrial revolution.
 1814 social classes.
 Dickens's Characters.
 Victorian Britain.
 Video - What the Victorian did for Us.
 Department of History - Napoleonic Wars.
 9 HISTORY.
 9 HISTORY.
 World History - The Industrial Revolution - Lesson Plans, Games, Activities.
 Factory Conditions - Industrial Revolution.
 One Hundred Stories | Faculty of Arts, Monash University. iWonder - 37 Days: Countdown to World War One.
 All Quiet on The Western Front - Paul's Speech to His Old Class.
 All Quiet on the Western Front (6/10) Movie CLIP - Forgive Me, Comrade (1930) HD.
 Filthy Cities.
 Dan Snow gets down and dirty in the murky histories of London, Paris and New York, exploring their filthy histories from the bottom up.

 Medieval London.
 State of the art CGI reveals London's streets as they were 700 years ago and Dan steps into the shoes of a medieval Londoner - wooden platforms designed to help him rise above the disgusting mess underfoot.
 He spends the night as a medieval muck-raker shifting a staggering six tonnes of excrement, and has a go at medieval butchery to find out what the authorities were up against.
 Revolutionary Paris.
 Stinking streets where ordinary people slaved in toxic industries and suffered grotesque poverty and disease.
+Dan immerses himself in their world, visiting a perfumer to recreate the stench of the 18th century city - Pong de Paris.
 He has a go at one of the worst jobs in history - tanning leather by 18th century methods using dog excrement and urine - to make exquisite luxury goods that only the filthy rich could afford.
 Industrial New York.
 Search the collection.

+Changes to viewing our records The Archives has changed how we display digitised records.
 View the records as single or multiple pages; enlarge more easily; and share with your social networks.
 If experiencing issues please press 'CTRL+F5' on your keyboard to refresh the page.
 If it persists please contact us.
 Boer War and WWI Records Discovering Anzacs – The National Archives of Australia and Archives New Zealand commemorate the Centenary of Anzac.
 Use RecordSearch to conduct a: Basic searchAdvanced searchNameSearchPhotoSearch orPassenger arrivals index search Note: RecordSearch contains names and images of Indigenous Australians now deceased.
 New PhotoSearch Try our new PhotoSearch – browse, discover, map and share.
 Ask us a question Ask us a question about records in the collection.
 RecordSearch Forum Access Examination Project Track the Archives' progress on clearing its access examination backlog.

 GallipoliTFD TeachersGuide.
 Why our WWI casualty number are wrong.
 Illustration: John Spooner Search for details of Australia’s dead and wounded in the First World War and the figures thrown up are remarkably similar: of the 331,000 men who embarked from Australia with the Australian Imperial Force (AIF), 60,000 were killed and there were 155,000 admissions for wounding.
 These statistics are presented, with minor variations, on the websites of the National Archives of Australia, the Australian War Memorial, the Australian War Graves Commission, the Australian Parliamentary Library, and in the records of the British War Office and Australia’s official history of the First World War by C.E.W Bean.
 Winning this war came at too high a cost for this young nation; for Australia, the First World War was indeed a pyrrhic victory.